ursalang/ursa/README.md

 Ursa is free software, licensed under the GNU GPL version 3 (or, at your option, any later version), and written in TypeScript.

-The image of Ursula the mascot is from <a href="https://www.vectorportal.com">Vectorportal.com</a>, and is licensed under <a href="https://creativecommons.org/licenses/by/4.0/">CC BY 4.0</a>.

 Please [ask questions, make comments](https://ursalang.github.io/discussions.html);
 you can [open bug reports](https://github.com/ursalang/ursa/issues) on our GitHub issue tracker.
 If none of the other methods work for you, do email the author; see above for address.